 - You need the storage space that cabinets provide.
 Upper cabinets conceal clutter and disorganized dishes that you may not have time to straighten up.
 Upper cabinets help keep things tucked away and off the countertops.

 Not sure?
 There are many cases when you can combine cabinets with open shelves.
 Are open shelves a feature that will work in your new kitchen?
-Give us a call at 401-463-1550 or visit our showroom at 139 Jefferson Boulevard, Warwick, RI to determine how you can create the kitchen of your dreams.
+Give us a call at 401-463-1550 or visit our Design Center at 139 Jefferson Boulevard, Warwick, RI to determine how you can create the kitchen of your dreams.